lets-talk/chat-utils/packages/ChatElements/README.md

-## Icons components to be used on different sites
+## ChatElements components to be used on different sites

 A set of UI Icon for use across different web applications.